ChemEngEMH/pmodularity/README.md

 The code also generates and plots the process graph with the modules identified with different colors Enjoy!

-Please cite:
+If you use this code please kindly cite:
-Martinez-Hernandez et al. (2022).
+Martinez-Hernandez et al. (2023).
 Digitalisation of chemical processes as graphs and application of modular decomposition to process design and analysis.
-Submitted for publication.
+Digital Chemical Engineering 6, 100075. https://doi.org/10.1016/j.dche.2022.100075